Reprinted and abridged from NJEA Review, December 2019

-Social media platforms such as Facebook, Twitter, Instagram, LinkedIn, Snapchat and others, have had a profound impact on the way we communicate.
-Public-sector employees, however, should be mindful of social media’s unintended consequences.
+Social media platforms have had a profound impact on the way we communicate.
+Public-sector employees should be mindful of its unintended consequences.
 As a school employee, you may be affected by—and disciplined for—your use of social media.

-Under New Jersey Public Law 2013, Chapter 155, your employer is prohibited from requesting access to your personal social media accounts.
-But they are not prohibited from viewing what you post publicly or what others, such as your co-workers, your students, or parents bring to their attention.
+Your employer is prohibited from requesting access to your personal social media accounts, but they are not prohibited from viewing what you post publicly.
+Moreover, co-workers, parents, students, and others can bring your social media posts to your employer’s attention.
 Such posts can lead to disciplinary action.

-The law also prohibits retaliation against you if you refuse to provide your employer with access to your personal accounts or if you exercise your other rights and protections under the law.
-An employer found guilty of violating the law is subject to a civil penalty of up to $1,000 for the first violation and up to $2,500 for each subsequent violation.
+State law prohibits retaliation against you if you refuse to provide your employer with access to your personal accounts or if you exercise your other rights and protections under the law, but the law has exceptions:

-• Your employer can enforce their policies on the use of employer-issued electronic communication devices or any accounts or services provided by the employer or that you use for business purposes.
+- Your employer can enforce policies on the use of employer-issued electronic communication devices or any accounts or services provided by the employer or that you use for business purposes.

-• Scrutinize friends/connections.
-Carefully review and manage your social media inner circle.
-For instance, supervisors that are part of your social media inner circle are given direct access to any social media communications you make, which may nullify your protections under the law.
+- Carefully review your social media connections.
+For instance, supervisors who are part of your social media inner circle are given direct access to any social media communications you make, which may nullify your protections under the law.

-• Review your school district’s social media policy.
-Being aware of and understanding the parameters of your employers’ social media policy can guide you when using social media and provide a better understanding of what supervisors may be looking for when reviewing whether communications are in violation of the policy.
+- Review your school district’s social media policy.
+Understanding the parameters of your employers’ social media policy can provide a better understanding of what supervisors may be looking for when reviewing whether communications are in violation of the policy.

-• Review the content of all your social media communications carefully.
-Scrutinize each social media communication in the most negative light and assume all social media communications will be read by your employer.
-A common expression such as “I could have killed them” may result in disciplinary action and/or a fitness-for-duty examination.
-All communications should be limited to matters of “public concern” and not to your job.
+- Scrutinize all of your social media communications in the most negative light and assume all social media communications will be read by your employer.
+All communications should be limited to “matters of public concern” and not to your job.

 - Exercise self-control.
-Social media provides the opportunity to engage, communicate, vent, and otherwise distract them from your duties and responsibilities.
+Social media provides the opportunity to engage, communicate, vent, and otherwise distract you from your duties and responsibilities.
 Be mindful that you are in control of what social media platforms you use, and how and when to use them.